Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 Define $\alpha'$, $\beta'$ and $\gamma'$ analogously to the definition of $\alpha$, $\beta$ and $\gamma$, respectively.
 Then

 It follows that

-Observe that the definition of $\phi(H)$ is identical to the definition of $\phi$ introduced in Section~\ref{sec:proof-cover-rainbow-K4}, and so we can apply Claim~\ref{clm:tiled-sparse} to deduce that $\phi \leq 7$ holds asymptotically almost surely.
+Observe that the definition of $\phi(H)$ is identical to the definition of $\phi$ introduced in Section~\ref{sec:proof-cover-rainbow-K4}, and so the assumption $\phi \leq 7$ seen in Lemma~\ref{lem:phi} remains valid.
 It thus suffices to consider values of $\beta'$ and $\gamma'$ for which $\beta' + 2 \gamma' \leq 4$ holds.

 We will make use of the following variant of Claim~\ref{claim:first-edge-step}~\ref{itm:edge-step-after-vx-step}; we provide only a sketch of its proof (as it is similar to the proof of Claim~\ref{claim:first-edge-step}) in Appendix~\ref{sec:proof-first-edge-step}.